-Raspberry Curd is the perfect way to use up extra egg yolks and fresh or frozen raspberries.
+Raspberry Curd is a simple recipe with many uses, and the perfect way to use up extra egg yolks and fresh or frozen raspberries.

 You can eat this stuff with a spoon (which my husband does).